atas/ssg/README.md

 # Ata's SSG - A PHP-based Vanilla-HTML Static Site Generator for GitHub Pages

-Harness the power of simple PHP to create static sites seamlessly for GitHub Pages.
-With Ata's SSG, there's no need to juggle complex frameworks or master new templating languages.
+* No frameworks.
+* No templating.
+* No plugins.
+* Just very basic PHP and HTML.

 Simply clone, configure, and deploy!

 ## Demo - Examples
 * This repo's CI deploys to: https://ssg-test.atasasmaz.com